 The position of Keeper of the Nut was created in pre-zoocratic times.

 Historians at the University of West Terrier believe that it began during the second wave of immigration to The Park.
-This was the era during which it became necessary to find ways to ensure that the many different species lived together in harmony.
+This was the era during which Park Animals needed to find ways to ensure that the many different species that had taken up residence here could live together in harmony.

 “Peace, made possible by interspecial harmony, is one of the tenets of zoocracy.
 It is seen not only as an important aspiration, but as something that was and is attainable.
 It was foremost in Jor’s mind when he established zoocracy.
 But long before that, interspecial harmony was not an ideal; it was a necessity.
 Without some semblance of it, there would have been no Park in which to establish zoocracy.
 So, the rôle of Keeper of the Nut was a very important one in those early years,” says Beatrice Zilonis, a professor in the Department of History at the University of West Terrier.